mefengl/what-i-read/README.md

 https://albertcory50.substack.com/p/reasons-why-software-patents-should , if familiar with FSF, then should not be suprised by this article

 https://lethain.com/time-and-energy/ , "you can easily starve while eating your fill of this sort of quasi-accomplish", "quasi-accomplish" is a good word

+https://lethain.com/profit-and-loss-statement/ , "Profit & Loss statement", now not only I know the importance of P&L, but also why it is important